AnishaaReddy/HospitalManagement/README.md

 # HospitalManagement
-This is a Hospital Management system created using C# console application in Microsoft visual studio
+This is a Hospital Management system created using C# console application in Microsoft visual studio.
+The data is stored in json format in txt files.

 DOT NET HOSPITAL MANAGEMENT SYSTEM